 So, you’ll need to decide what seems realistic and reasonable to you.
 I would never presume to tell you how much to spend.

-Have an amount in mind?
+Do you have an amount in mind?

 Now, take that number divide it by eight and that’s how much you need to save consistently each week, starting now, so you can reach your goal by the beginning of November.